abdulazizcan/Javascript/Twitter Clone with React JS/README.md

 # Twitter Clone with Reactjs

 Hello, welcome to my first react project. to use this application, follow these steps.
+[Click here](https://youtube.com/playlist?list=PLDq0IUpYONvTVIah8Ji48ZmAei5rSgPYJ) for the course I follow when making this app
 ## Installation

  ```bash